The Glossary of Augmented Reality

 Snap Camera

-This is the software proposed by Snapchat allowing to use the filters of the application with the webcam of its computer.
+This is the software proposed by Snapchat allowing to use the filters of the application with the webcam of your computer.
 The software does not require any registration and allows everyone to enjoy Snapchat filters.
 Snap Camera also interfaces with streaming software such as Twitch.

 Positional tracking